 Here are five ways in which you, as parents, can help address teen driver safety:

 - Night Driving Limits.
-Because approximately 40% of fatal auto accidents occur at night, you should decide that your teens avoid unsupervised driving after 10 p.m.
+Because approximately 40% of fatal auto accidents occur at night, you may want to limit your teen’s unsupervised driving after 10 p.m.

 - Passenger Limits.
-Given the exponential increase in the risk of a crash as each passenger is added to a young person’s car, ensure that no one under the age of 18 is in the car during a young driver’s first year of driving or some similar guideline to help keep your teen safe.
+Given the exponential increase in the risk of a crash as each passenger is added to a young person’s car, you may want to ensure one under the age of 18 is in the car during a young driver’s first year of driving or some similar guideline to help keep your teen safe.

 - No Cell Phone.
 Teens are more likely to use cell phones behind the wheel than any other age group.
 Make the cell phone off-limits while driving.